 Some producers still ignoring this tip what may result in too much invested time on your track without any significant outcome.
 It’s hard to say what time at day is the best for producing, but you can try different hours during the day to find where you are most effective when producing.

-6. AutoPan is Everything
+6. AutoPan Plugin is Everything

-Surround effect processing.
 This kind of plugin will allow you to create a dynamic environment and bring not just life but the whole dimension to your track.
 The main feature of this unique technique of auto-panning is that you can make your sound oscillate from left to right without being “out of phase.”
 You can adjust the parameters for your needs – change the speed of oscillation, phase offset, amount, type of oscillations (sine, triangle, square, these are just basic.)

 The best thing is that you can change the speed to have the same as your project so it will be more “synced” with your tune.
 But also true is that when you have a very high speed of vibration, it sounds natural and also sounds good.
 This is a great technique to use if you want to make it wider and not in a clearly defined placement.
 It’s great to apply for your atmospheric sounds like pads, textures, or maybe synths with minimal vibrations.

 There are plenty of AutoPan plugins like Melda MAutoPan, SoundToys PanMan or StereoSavage by Credland Audio.